Need legal advice now from a settlement agreement solicitor?

 - Finally, the agreement must state that all the conditions regulating settlement agreements are met.

-Your employer will usually cover the cost for you to get independent legal advice on your settlement agreement.
+The employer will usually cover the cost for the employee to get independent legal advice on a settlement agreement.

-2. What happens if I refuse a settlement agreement?
+2. What happens if an employee refuses a settlement agreement?

-If you’re unhappy with your settlement agreement, don’t worry.
-You don’t have to sign it, and there are options available.
+If an employee is unhappy with a settlement agreement, they don’t have to sign it, and other options are available.

 Negotiation

-In an instance where you feel the terms and conditions of your settlement agreement are unfair, you can enter negotiation with your employer.
-When negotiating with your employer, it’s beneficial to instruct a solicitor to support you.
-A solicitor can help you negotiate a fair agreement.
+In an instance where an employee feels the terms and conditions of the settlement agreement are unfair, they can enter into negotiation with the employer.
+It’s beneficial to have the support of a solicitor during the negotiations as they can help to achieve a fair agreement.

 Claim to the employment tribunal

-On the other hand, if you don’t wish to settle a dispute through a settlement agreement, you can ignore the agreement and claim through the employment tribunal.
-However, you must make the claim within three months minus one day since the first act(s) in question.
+On the other hand, if the employee doesn’t wish to settle a dispute through a settlement agreement, they can ignore the agreement and claim through the employment tribunal.
+However, they must make the claim within three months minus one day since the first act(s) in question.

 3. What happens if you breach a settlement agreement?